 My Recent Visit to Lamington PC Market

-I went to the Lamington market yesterday, as I needed to buy some parts for PC and additional RAM for a laptop.
+I went to the Lamington market yesterday, as I needed to buy some parts for a PC and additional RAM for a laptop.

 Aforementioned, the market is just walking distance from the Grant Road railway station, to the left side.